Circus Fever

-Circus Fever is a 1925 American short silent comedy film directed by Robert F. McGowan.
-It was the 35th Our Gang short subject to be released.
+Circus Fever is a 1925 American short silent comedy film, the 35th in the Our Gang series, directed by Robert F. McGowan.

 Plot

-As described in a review in a film magazine, Farina contacts "speckled fever," and, in order to escape school and get to the circus, Mickey, Mary, Jackie, and Joe fake having it with the aid of a paint brush.
-Their parents and the physician are not deceived and punishment follows in the form of castor oil.
-Then comes the crowning punishment when the classes at the school they evaded have been dismissed so the students can attend the circus.
+Farina contacts speckled fever, and, in order to escape school and attend the circus, Mickey, Mary, Jackie and Joe fake having the disease with the aid of a paintbrush.
+Their parents and the doctor are not deceived and punishment follows in the form of castor oil.
+The school classes that they attempted to evade are dismissed so that the students may attend the circus.